Top Historical Sites In Suffolk

 Throughout the 8th largest county by size, there is a huge amount of history to explore and to discover the amazing heritage and legacy that it has left behind.
-And, you may notice a ‘Cambridgeshire’ entrance here, but its history is so great that it must be mentioned.
+And, you may notice a ‘Cambridgeshire’ entrant here, but its history is so great that it must be mentioned.

-Orford Castle is located in the quiet, former port village of Orford, located next to, but across the water to, Orford Ness.
+Orford Castle is located in the quiet, former port village of Orford, located next to, but across the water from, Orford Ness.
 Built in the 12th century by the orders of King Henry II to consolidate his regional powers within East Anglia, it has been described by some as ‘one of the most remarkable keeps’ in England.
 Compared to other castles, it can be noted that it has a distinctively different, unique shape, with a more polygonal shape to it.
 The castle holds a spectacular view over Orford Ness and the beautiful rolling hills that surround the castle.

 St Edmundsbury Cathedral – Bury St Edmunds

 Suffolk doesn’t host any cities, but it does host 1 cathedral – and that is in Bury St Edmunds.
-Situated next to the stunning Abbey Gardens, is the magnificent St Edmundsbury Cathedral, which towers over the street below and is the main feature in the skyline over the town.
+Situated next to the stunning Abbey Gardens is the magnificent St Edmundsbury Cathedral, which towers over the street below and is the main feature in the skyline over the town.
 The cathedral, which is open to the public, hosts a wide range of different events and exhibitions throughout the year, for everyone to visit, and to have a stroll around the magnificent building, with its stunning architecture.
 For over 1000 years, different churches were erected where the cathedral now stands, but the cathedral we know today had its nave date back to a church that was built there in 1503.
 Over time, the cathedral was made even more stunning, by introducing alterations in the 18th and 19th centuries, and, being completed in 2005, a new tower, which is the iconic staple of the Bury skyline.

 The Anglo-Saxon archaeological sites